richardcrng/fireactive/website/docs/quick-start/relations-101.md

 /**
  * If you have strictNullChecks enabled, TS will
- *  correctly warn that `animalFarmAuthor` is possibly
+ *  warn that `animalFarmAuthor` is possibly null
- *  null (since we can't guarantee in general at runtime
+ *  (since we can't guarantee in general at runtime
  *  that a book's `authorId` property exists amongst
  *  the database's Authors).
  *
- * Employ your favourite strategy for dealing with
+ * Using the findByIdOrFail relation will ensure
- *  a possible null value...
+ *  that the return value is an Author
  */
 if (animalFarmAuthor) {
   animalFarmAuthor.firstName // => 'George'